ClaytonStocker/Plasticity_Fluctuation_Meta/README.md

 This repository contains data and R code for the associated manuscript.

-Clayton W. Stocker, Daniel W.A.
+Clayton W. Stocker, Stephanie M. Bamford, Miki Jahn, Geoffrey P. F. Mazué, Amanda K. Pettersen, Daniel Ritchie, Alexander Rubin, Daniel W.A.
 Noble, Frank Seebacher.
 (2025) Temperature variability does not impact the capacity for phenotypic plasticity in ectotherms – a meta-analysis.

 Please email clayton.stocker@sydney.edu.au for any inquiries.